 Each seed species is given a code at collection time, so that we can track the following:

 The data sheet follows the batch of seeds from collection through to propagation and installation.
 Other information, such as germination trial data, is progressively added.
 We place high importance on care and maintenance of data on each batch of seeds.
-This information is crucial to the integrity of our eco plants.
+This information is crucial to the integrity of our eco-sourced plants.

 After collection, the seeds are stored in our custom built seed room, which keeps them at a constant temperature.
 Some species are sprayed with insecticide, and are then placed into storage containers.

 The seeds are then germinated to meet customer and nursery demand.
 We always store seed for the following years in case of bad germination seasons to ensure access to seed.